Luxtelligence/lxt_pdk_gf/README.md

 Python 3.12 is required.
 We recommend [VSCode](https://code.visualstudio.com/) or [Google Antigravity](https://antigravity.google/) as IDEs.

-If you do not have Python installed, you can [download Anaconda](https://www.anaconda.com/download/).Once Python is available, clone the repository and install the package in editable mode:
+If you do not have Python installed, you can [download Anaconda](https://www.anaconda.com/download/).
+Once Python is available, clone the repository and install the package in editable mode:

 ```
 git clone https://github.com/Luxtelligence/lxt_pdk_gf.git
 cd lxt_pdk_gf
-pip install -e . pre-commit
+pip install -e .
-pre-commit install
 python install_tech.py
 ```